Architecture

 - Interoperability: Different implementations can work together through standardized contracts

-- Reliability: Built-in error handling, recovery mechanisms, and quality assurance
+- Reliability: Built-in quality assurance through Rules, Audit, and Judge

 - Observability: Comprehensive monitoring, auditing, and evaluation capabilities